flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     Reports in the MSFS forums detail issues impacting FPS performance in the sim.
-Notably this occurs during flights that are longer than 2 hours but is not contained to this metric.
+Notably, this occurs during flights that are longer than 2 hours but is not contained to this metric.
 You may see your normal FPS drop to <10 FPS as a result of this issue.

     ^^Additional Information^^